BlueVineyard/adventists-employment-plugin/memory-bank/activeContext.md

 - Blog filtering and content display features
 - User authentication and role management
-- Fixed ACF Google Maps field rendering issue in the job form by properly formatting and saving the address and coordinates data
-- Addressed Google Maps API key security issue by removing hardcoded API key and implementing proper API key handling with graceful error management
+- Fixed ACF Google Maps field rendering issue in the job form by properly formatting and saving the address and coordinates data g- Addressed Google Maps API key security issue by removing hardcoded API key and implementing proper API key handling with graceful error management

 ## Active Decisions and Considerations